matthewwithanm/httpplease.js/README.md

 });
 ```

-Alternatively, you can pass a request object as the first parameter:
+Alternatively, you can pass a request options object as the first parameter:

 ```javascript
 httpplease.get({url: 'http://example.com'}, function(err, res) {